wd-David/snowball/README.md

 We use [Github Flow](https://githubflow.github.io/).

-- Anything in the master branch is deployable
+- Anything in the `main` branch is deployable
 - Create descriptive branches off of master
   - front-end: `FE/[what_you_are_working_on]`
   - back-end: `BE/[what_you_are_working_on]`